better319/appinventor-docker/README.md

 For quick and easy setup, the files are included in this repository.
 They are just a copy of `appinventor/misc/rendezvous`.

-You have to update the value of the `use.rendezvousserver` to the IP on which your appinventor is running in your LAN.
+You have to update the value of the `use.rendezvousserver` in `config/appengine-web.xml` to the IP on which your appinventor is running in your LAN.

 ## Building / Running